ozelotl describes the project goals on the Brown Beret blog:

 There are community bike shops much like the Bike Church in many other cities around the US, Canada, and elsewhere.
 Looking for a shop where you live?
 Try looking here.

-Since the late 1980's, People Power! has been Santa Cruz's Advocate for human powered transportation and sustainable development.
-Through the consistent efforts of organizers and activists, People Power! has brought us the great meadow path on UCSC, bike lanes on Soquel Ave., bikes on buses, and much much more.
-To learn more, support their efforts and get involved, go to the People Power! website.
+Since the late 1980's, Bike Santa Cruz County has been Santa Cruz's Advocate for human powered transportation and sustainable development.
+Through the consistent efforts of organizers and activists, Bike Santa Cruz County has brought us the great meadow path on UCSC, bike lanes on Soquel Ave., bikes on buses, and much much more.
+To learn more, support their efforts and get involved, go to the Bike Santa Cruz County website.

 Pedalers Express, a worker owned and managed collective, has been providing non-polluting, human powered delivery service to the greater Santa Cruz area since 1994.
 PedX is the only local delivery service to offer 1 hour ASAP service within the city of Santa Cruz.
 Riders and dispatchers are friendly, reliable, and experienced.
 Say hello to them next door to the Bike Church or learn more here.